spawnmarvel/quickguides/amqp/RequestRenewExample/README.md

 </p>
 </details>
 * 2 When CSR approved is back, import certificate in MMC at the personal certificate store, if the cert is not valid, import all CA's in the store also.
-(They are missing)
+(They are missing).
+The shovel server must have server auth and client auth, but the server can survie with server auth (but best if both/ i.e more shovels on server)

 * * If the content is on binary format, .cer*, meaning the cert content does not start with ----BEGIN CERTIFICATE-----
 * * Import the .cer* to a local MMC (add signers also for verification).
 Then export it in MMC to format Base64 encoded. (.cer can be Base64 encoded or binary )